twodogmeimei/my-reading/management/strategic-doing.md

 - We need to think differently.
 - We need to behave differently.
-- We need to “do” differently (this is different than behaving differently).
+- We need to "do” differently (this is different than behaving differently).

 **Thinking Differently**